--Remember to never overfill your deep fryer.
-Follow the manufacturer’s instructions to figure out the right amount of oil to add.
-TIP: PUT YOUR TURKEY IN THE POT with the OIL before you heat the oil to make sure you don’t overflow the pot once you place in to fry.
-Once you know you have enough room then you can fry with more confidence.
+Remember never to overfill your deep fryer.
+Follow the manufacturer's instructions to figure out the right amount of oil to add.
+TIP: PUT YOUR TURKEY IN THE POT with the OIL before you heat the oil to make sure you don't overflow the pot once you place it in to fry.
+Once you know you have enough room, then you can fry with more confidence.

 We have also included a video to help you with these tips as well.
-(And yes beard length does determine the success of your fried turkey.)
+(And yes, beard length determines your fried turkey's success.)